Medicare Annual Enrollment Period

 One of the most important things someone should do is review the changes to their prescription drug coverage (either through a stand-alone Part D plan or within their Medicare Advantage program).
-We find that most Medicare beneficiaries never review their Part D coverage and insurance companies take advantage of that fact.
-It is common for Medicare Part D insurers to introduce new plans with competitive premiums while increasing costs on existing members.

 Clients of the Steinlage Insurance Agency get a free Part D analysis each year to make sure they are in the most appropriate plan for their specific needs.
 We find that this approach can simplify the transition and sometimes save thousands of dollars annually!